diveshlunker/whatsall/README.md

 - No need to save the contact in order to message the user.
 - Send messages to people of any country just by specifying the country code.
 - You can add multiple messages.

+## Features to be added
+- Enabling media and document share to people.
+- Instead of a list as parameter for messages and contact numbers, reading different documents and retreiving the numbers.
+- Handling errors in case the internet is slow or the number is invalid.

 ## Usage
 ```python